syncfusion-content/wpf-docs/wpf/Welcome-to-Syncfusion-Essential-WPF.md

 # Welcome to Syncfusion WPF UI controls

-Essential WPF is a comprehensive collection of over 90+ enterprise-grade WPF components for building modern Desktop applications.
-It includes all the UI controls that are typically required for building line-of-business (LOB) applications including DataGrid, Charts, Diagram, Docking, Ribbon, Input controls and much more.
+Syncfusion Essential Studio for WPF is a comprehensive collection of over 90+ essential WPF controls like DataGrid, Chart, Diagram, and PDF Viewer for building powerful line-of-business Windows applications faster.
+Syncfusion WPF controls provides unparalleled performance, stunning built-in themes, touch-friendly UI, localization and seamless integration with Visual Studio.

 ## How to best read this user guide